 Sounds too good to be true, right?
 That’s why it took me some months to finally sign up for Dosh, and do my research on what it really is, who is behind it, and whether it truly works in a way that benefits us, the consumers.

-I’ve now put in that effort, used Dosh myself, and made this review with what I’ve found.
+I’ve now put in that effort, used it myself, and made this Dosh review with what I’ve found.
 Let’s dig in.

 Disclosure: This post contains referral links.